TJH123-526/Flight-Price-Prediction/README.md

 ![Screenshot](./Screenshots/LGBMR.png)

 ## Summary
 Overall, LightGBMRegressor has the best result of 98.74% after grid search the best hyperparameter.
 Regressor is better than classifier since it is more suitable on continouous data instead of distinct data group.
 LightGBM is better than RandomForest since it can archieve higher accuracy on current large dataset.
 As a result, duration, days_left, class and stops are the main factor to get a better price of the flight.
-Means the more duration of the flight, the more days left after booking, the more tend to book economy class flight, the more stops between flight, the more affortable the flight price.
+Means the more duration of the flight, the more early booking, the more tend to book economy class flight, the more stops between flight, the more affortable the flight price.